peterduronelly/setting-up-your-data-science-environment/README.md

 This is a Linux OS running on your Windows computer which enables you to develop cross-platform applications, improve your data science or web development workflows and manage IT infrastructure without leaving Windows.

+When you need to deploy your DS or DA solution to a production environment you won't be able to avoid working with Linux.
+WSL offers Widows users a great way to get familiar with Linux without leaving their Windows operating system.

+`Windows Subsystem for Linux`, or WSL, comes in two forms: the original WSL1 and the second-generation WSL2.
+WSL 2 uses virtualization technology to run a `Linux kernel` on your Windows operating system.

+The best way to install WSL is described [here](https://learn.microsoft.com/en-us/windows/wsl/install).
+For those who are interested in the opportunities using WSL we highly recommend [these turorials](https://learn.microsoft.com/en-us/windows/wsl/setup/environment).
+We are going to use WSL later in the program to develop containerized applications using [Docker](https://learn.microsoft.com/en-us/windows/wsl/tutorials/wsl-containers).

 ## 4. Install git for Windows and Register to GitHub

+`git` is a so-called '*version controll system*' for developing, managing, and sharing your code.
+The main point here is [*version control*](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control): changes in code can be traced and earlier code versions can be reinstalled if new development steps result in faulty program behavior.

+Git is also used for collaboration, when multiple teams develop various functions of the same application.
+We are not going to use this feature during the course but getting familiar with concept is a must for every developer.

+Git runs locally on your PC but you can synchronize your local development with a web-based service where you can publicly share your code with others.
+We are using [GitHub](https://github.com/) for this purpose.

-Got to https://git-scm.com/download/win and install it from here.
+**Installation**: Go to https://git-scm.com/download/win and install it from here.

 **Important!**: during the installation process select the `Use Visual Studio Code as Git's default editor` option when prompted for the default editor.
 Leave all other options as recommended by the installer.

-Once you have installed git got to https://github.com/ and register and account.
+Once you have installed git go to https://github.com/ and register and account.
 [GitHub](https://en.wikipedia.org/wiki/GitHub) is a developer platform that allows developers to create, store, manage and share their code.
 It has a wide range of services for companies and IT professionals.
 (You can even write and publish your [online books](https://www.gitbook.com/) with a related service.)
-GitHub is a payed service for those interested in its full capabilities but it is freely available for hosting, sharing and version-controlling computer codes.
+GitHub is a payed service for those interested in its full capabilities but it is freely available for hosting, sharing and version-controlling our computer codes.

 After registration open Windows Terminal (or Windows Powershell directly) and enter the following two commands using your username and and email address:
 ```bash